tylerlong/GitHubNote/README.md

-# github-note
+# GitHubNote

-GitHub Note, note taking app like Evernote, powered by GitHub.
+GitHubNote, note taking app like Evernote and YoudaoNote, powered by GitHub API.

 ## Notes